CloudLabsAI-Azure/OpenHack/Coach/Challenge-4.md

 ## Task - 01

-1. Login to the Azure AI portal at `https://ai.azure.com/`.
+1. Login to the Azure AI Foundry portal at `https://ai.azure.com/`.

 1. Click on **Create project**.